 4. On Feb.
 14, 1956 at the 20th Soviet Communist Party Conference, Nikita Khrushchev attacked the policies of the late Josef Stalin.
 Insurrections in several central European countries followed Khrushchev's denunciations.
 Over 100 demonstrators were killed in Poznan, Poland while protesting the economic conditions imposed by the Soviet government.
 Hungarian students throughout October 1956 expressed their solidarity with the Polish protesters.
 On Oct.
 23 at Budapest's Bem Square, students holding a rally were joined by workers and crowds of people demanding a democratic government.
 The rally turned into a revolt which spread across Hungary, resulting in an invasion by the Soviets (16 divisions, 2000 tanks).
 The United Nations General Assembly passed a resolution condemning the Soviet intervention.

 [Bazin's intimation that therefore A KING IN NEW YORK is dated in its political target is now itself dated.
-Since '57 the U.S. far surpassed the Soviet Union in social control, repression, occupation, surveillance, imprisonment, the destruction of all alternatives to itself, etc..
-Bazin would not have known the extent of the Marshall Plan's cumulative victory, of Vietnam etc., or that precisely at the time of his writing the C.I.A. was covertly influencing American culture in a very refined way, funding ineffective socialist publications against more effective ones, molding the academies, swaying art world tastes and practices away from any social realisms and even figuration itself towards Abstract Expressionism, mostly through the "Congress for Cultural Freedom". —A.R.]
+Since 1957 the U.S. has far surpassed the Soviet Union in social control, repression, foreign intervention and occupation, surveillance, imprisonment, the destruction of all alternatives to itself, etc..
+Bazin would not have known the full extent and consequences of the Marshall Plan's cumulative victories, of Vietnam etc., or that precisely at the time of his writing the C.I.A. was covertly influencing American culture in a very sophisticated ways, funding ineffective socialist publications against more effective ones, molding the academies, swaying art world tastes and practices away from social realisms and figuration itself towards Abstract Expressionism, mostly through the "Congress for Cultural Freedom". —A.R.]

 5. [In 2003, Jerry Lewis put it in slightly different terms: "The common man and Chaplin.
 Chaplin being beneath the common man.
 The Tramp.
 Chaplin could have never driven the message across to the public without the Tramp.
 Proof: Chaplin got in trouble when he pressed his pants.
 My own opinion. (...)
 I was talking about MONSIEUR VERDOUX."
 From Jerry Lewis by Chris Fujiwara.
 U. of Illinois Press.
 2009. —A.R.]